Seven-speed manual transmission and a host of new equipment options

 New features for model year changeover in the 911 Carrera series

-A seven-speed manual transmission can now be ordered for all 911 Carrera S and 4S models as an alternative to the standard eight-speed PDK transmission.
+.
+A seven-speed manual transmission can now be ordered for all 911 Carrera S and 4S models as an alternative to the standard eight-speed PDK transmission at no extra cost in European and related markets.
 The manual transmission is combined with the Sport Chrono package and will therefore appeal above all to sporty drivers who derive more driving pleasure from changing gear themselves.
 Also as part of the model year changeover, a host of new equipment options will now be offered for the 911 Carrera series that were previously not available for the sports car.
 These include Porsche InnoDrive, which is already familiar from the Panamera and Cayenne, as well as a new Smartlift function for the front axle.

 For purists: seven-speed manual transmission with Sport Chrono package

 The manual transmission with seven gears for the 911 Carrera S and 4S always comes in combination with the Sport Chrono package.
 Also included is Porsche Torque Vectoring (PTV) with variable drive torque distribution by controlled braking interventions on the rear wheels and a mechanical rear differential lock with asymmetrical locking action.
-This overall setup will appeal above all to drivers with sporty ambitions, who will also appreciate the new tire temperature indicator.
-This additional function in the Sport Chrono package was introduced with the 911 Turbo S. The tire temperature indicator is combined with the tire pressure indicator.
-At a low tire temperature, the blue bars warn about reduced road grip.
-As the tires warm up, the colour of the indicator changes to blue-white and then changes to white once the operating temperature has been reached and maximum possible grip is available.
-The system is de-activated and the bars are hidden when the winter tires are fitted.
+This overall setup will appeal above all to drivers with sporty ambitions, who will also appreciate the new tyre temperature indicator.
+This additional function in the Sport Chrono package was introduced with the 911 Turbo S. The tyre temperature indicator is combined with the tyre pressure indicator.
+At a low tyre temperature, the blue bars warn about reduced road grip.
+As the tyres warm up, the colour of the indicator changes to blue-white and then changes to white once the operating temperature has been reached and maximum possible grip is available.
+The system is deactivated and the bars are hidden when the winter tyres are fitted.

 In the 911 Carrera for the first time: Porsche InnoDrive and Smartlift